ttimbers/breast_cancer_predictor/doc/breast_cancer_predict_report.md

 This is less so for the standard error (se) predictors.
 In particular, the standard errors of fractal dimension, smoothness, symmetry and texture look very similar in both the distribution centre and spread.
-Thus, we might choose to omit these from our model.
+Thus, we choose to omit these from our model.

 <div class="figure">